 Contents

-The Microsoft Office Accessibility Checker helps to quickly identify and resolve many common accessibility issues.
+The Microsoft Office Accessibility Assistant helps to quickly identify and resolve many common accessibility issues such as missing alt text and tables without header rows.

 Overview